nolim1t/nolim1t.github.io/_posts/2021-01-11-new-era-has-begin.md

 Anyway some things which I've noticed:

 * Bitcoins rise in price (as predicted)
-* Deplatforming of more public figures including Trump
+* Deplatforming of more public figures including Trump.
+Also on [payment networks](https://www.axios.com/payment-processor-stripe-bans-trump-campaign-0f55ff23-973b-4168-9f9c-0992b9a26d08.html) as well.
 * Deplatforming of some uncensorable social media networks
 * An attack on the Tor network (most likely state sponsored, because thats where people go to hide)
 * Another state attack on Bitcoin in the [UK](https://www.uniswapnews.com/bitcoin-investors-get-banned-from-hsbc-and-other-uk-banks/)